mgrinx/orderup/README.md

 Restaurants can login to edit menus and manage orders, or open the customer entry point and stage the tablet for use.
 ## Features

 _Note: some features are still missing.
 This is a description of planned functionality._
+As a restaurant:
 - Login to restaurant account to manage menus and active orders
-- Open the customer UI from a restaurant account to prepare for customer orders
+- Open the customer UI from a restaurant account to prepare for customer orders As a customer:
+- View the restaurant menu
-- As a customer: view the restaurant menu, add items to your cart, then checkout with your contact info
+- Add items to your cart
+- Checkout with your contact info
+- Receive a text message, email, or have your name called when your order is done

 ## Contributors
 <img align="left" src="https://github.com/mgrinx.png?size=24"><a href="https://github.com/mgrinx">mgrinx</a><br>